sirixdb/sirixdb.github.io/architecture.md

 > The switch to flash drives keenly motivates to shift from the “current state’’ paradigm towards remembering the evolutionary steps leading to this state.

 The main insight is that flash drives as for instance SSDs, which are common nowadays have zero seek time while not being able to do in-place modifications of the data.
-Flash drives are organized into pages and blocks, whereas blocks Due to their characteristics they are able to read data on a fine-granular page-level, but can only erase data at the coarser block-level.
+Flash drives are organized into pages and blocks.
+Due to their characteristics they are able to read data on a fine-granular page-level, but can only erase data at the coarser block-level.
 Blocks first have to be erased, before they can be updated.
 Thus, updated data first is written to another place.
-A garbage collector marks the data, which has been rewritten to the new place as erased, such that new data can be stored in the future.
+A garbage collector marks the data, which has been rewritten to the new place as erased at the old block, such that new data can be stored in the future.
 Furthermore index-structures are updated.

 Evolution of state through fine grained modifications Furthermore Marc points out, that small modifications, because of clustering requirements due to slow random reads of traditionally mechanical disk head seek times, usually involves writing not only the modified data, but also all other records in the modified page as well as a number of pages with unmodified data.
 This clearly is an undesired effect.